Wyseguys/wyseguys.github.io/README.md

 Follow the instructions at https://jekyllrb.com/docs/ in the quickstart.
 Even though I am using Windows 10 Pro, follow the linux instructions because we are doing the WSL.
 It works great.

-I keep the code in a directory on my C:, that I created a symlink in WSL to.
-So when I first start the WSL, my folder is symlinked in the home directory and it is quick and easy to run
+I keep the code in a directory home, there is then a DockerFile that will start up an environment.

+I copied this setup from https://gist.github.com/BillRaymond/db761d6b53dc4a237b095819d33c7332

+0. Local Dev:  git, VS Code (extensions Docker & Dev Containers), Docker Desktop.
+1. Clone this repo and open the directory in VS Code
+2. ctrl + p, use the "Rebuild Container" command in VS Code ...
+3. VS Code will bounce and show you are running the same code in a container.
-sudo bundle exec jekyll serve --incremental
+4. bundle exec jekyll serve --incremental

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll/minima.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+The last command might prompt you to do the bundle gem install or whatever if you haven't done it in that container before.
+No biggy.

 ## Development

-To set up your environment to develop this theme, run `script/bootstrap`.
+Good luck!

-To test your theme, run `script/server` (or `sudo bundle exec jekyll serve --incremental`) and open your browser at `http://localhost:4000`.
+To test your theme, run ` bundle exec jekyll serve --incremental` and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using your theme and the contents.
 As you make modifications, your site will regenerate and you should see the changes in the browser after a refresh.

-## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).